-The average signal level indicates the level of received signal at this modem and at each of the modems used as repeaters in the link.
-For each of these, the signal source is the modem that transmits to it.
+The average signal level indicates the level of received signal at the measurement site.
+The signal source is the slave modem, or if the link includes repeaters, the closest repeater to the measurement site.
 The number is an average of the received signal levels measured at each frequency in the modem's frequency hop table.
 The individual measurement values at each frequency hop channel are shown in the frequency table.
 The frequency table is accessed by pressing the ENTER key on the computer when the radio statistics menu is displayed.

 For a reliable link, the average signal level should be at least 15 higher than the average noise level reading.
+Table 12 provides an approximate conversion of average signal level values into the more common dBm (decibel milliwatts).